FAA vs NTSB: Who Investigates Aviation Accidents in the United States?

 The FAA: Aviation Regulator

 The Federal Aviation Administration (FAA) serves as the United States’ primary aviation safety regulator.
-The FAA writes and enforces the regulations governing aircraft design, certification, maintenance, pilot licensing, and flight operations.
+The FAA writes and enforces regulations governing aircraft design, certification, maintenance, pilot licensing, and flight operations.

 Typical Responsibilities During an Investigation